 That's because there are certain distinctions as well.
 Let me encapsulate the main ones here before going into their specifics.

 Since ETFs are traded on the stock market, in accordance with SEBI rules, you need a Demat Account held with some brokerage house.
 There is no other way to buy or sell ETFs.
 An Index Fund has no such requirement.
 By completing the mutual fund KYC process, you can purchase Index Fund units from any authorised intermediary.
-If you use the Fi app, you can conveniently use the same app to invest in Index Funds of your choice.
+If you use the Fi, you can conveniently use the app to invest in Index Funds of your choice.

 In Index Funds, though, you can invest your preferred amount and get corresponding units in lieu of, with a minimum being ₹500.
 This makes investing in Index Funds slightly more convenient as you can choose to park surplus cash - at any time and for any amount.